What is MTA-STS and Why Do You Need It?

 Major mail service providers such as Microsoft, Oath, and Google support MTA-STS.
 Google’s Gmail has already adopted MTA-STS policies in recent times.
 MTA-STS has removed the drawbacks in email connection security by making the process of securing connections easy and accessible for supported mail servers.

 Connections from the users to the mail servers are usually protected and encrypted with TLS protocol, however, despite that there was an existing lack of security in the connections between mail servers before the implementation of MTA-STS.
-With a rise in awareness about email security in recent times and support from major mail providers worldwide, the majority of server connections are expected to be encrypted in the recent future.
+With a rise in awareness about email security in recent times and support from major mail providers worldwide, the majority of server connections are expected to be encrypted in the near future.
 Moreover, MTA-STS effectively ensures that cybercriminals on the networks are unable to read email content.

 MTA-STS requires an HTTPS-enabled web server with a valid certificate, DNS records, and constant maintenance.
 PowerDMARC’s DMARC analyzer tool makes your life a whole lot easier by handling all of that for you, completely in the background.
 Once we help you set it up, you never even have to think about it again.

-- Fix SPF Permerror: Overcome Too Many DNS Lookups - May 30, 2023
+- Fix SPF Permerror: Overcome SPF Too Many DNS Lookups Limit - April 26, 2024